Monte Robbins

-Dammond R. "Monte" Robbins (born September 19, 1964) is a former American football punter.
+Dammond R. "Monte" Robbins (born September 19, 1964) is an American former professional football punter.
 He played for the University of Michigan from 1984 to 1987.
 He holds Michigan's all-time records for the longest punt (82 yards) and for average yards per punt in a career (42.6) and in a year (45.0).

 University of Michigan

 A native of Great Bend, Kansas, Robbins played for the University of Michigan from 1984 to 1987 under Michigan head coach Bo Schembechler.
 In his four years at Michigan, he punted 187 times for 8,053 yards, averaged 42.6 yards per punt, and had only one punt blocked.
 In December 1986, he set a Michigan school record with an 82-yard punt against Hawaii.
 Robbins later recalled his record-setting kick: "I guess my highlight was in the Hawaii game in 1986 when we were backed up on our goal-line.
 I kicked one 82 yards that turned the game around.
 After we got better field position, we scored a TD on our next possession that won the game."
 Because of Robbins' hang time, Michigan led the country in 1986 with a 43.0-yard average in net punting, punts minus returns.
 As a senior in 1987, he averaged 45.0 yards on 36 punts.
 In April 1988, Robbins summed up his playing career at Michigan: "It was a great experience and I saw a lot of things.
 Michigan is a great place to be.
 You get great exposure here.
 No other team in the country has 105,000 fans for its home games.
 I was able to play under a coach like Bo Schembechler.
 I've dealt with a lot of pressure situations."

 Robbins played during the same years that the Big Ten Conference also featured future NFL punters Tom Tupa and Greg Montgomery and, accordingly, was never named to an All-Big Ten team despite setting Michigan's all-time punting records.
 Robbins was later selected by Athlon Sports as the punter on the All-Time Michigan Team.